open-accelerators/mercury/mercury-operator/README.md

 ## Prerequisites:

 - Kafka operator installed (minimum strimzi version 0.26.0)
 - Camel-K operator installed (version 1.7.0)

-- A ConfigMap per service domain that exposes an http route (with the name integration-<service-domain-name>-http e.g integration-customer-offer-http) containing definitions of camel routes(e.g directs.yaml, grpc.yaml, openapi.json)
+- A ConfigMap per service domain that exposes a http route (with the name integration-<service-domain-name>-http e.g. integration-customer-offer-http) containing definitions of camel routes(e.g. directs.yaml)
+- A ConfigMap per service domain that defines the OpenApi used to map REST requests to the _directs_ routes
 - A namespace named mercury should be created if it doesn't already exist.

 ## Installation